joshwlewis/unitwise/README.md

 Unitwise supports a vast number of units.
 At the time of writing, it supports 95 metric units, 199 non-metric units, and 24 unit prefixes.
 That's approximately 2,500 basic units, but these can also be combined through multiplication and/or division to create an infinite number of possibilities.

-Please note that while Unitwise is functional, it is still under development.

 ## Usage

 ### Initialization: